dima-brook/w3f_application/elrond_bridge.md

 **size**(**TX**<sub>bin</sub>) is the binary size of the transaction code</br>
 **Val**<sub>rep</sub> - is the reputation of a validator during an epoch </br>

-The remainder, if there is one will be shared equally between the validators.</br>
+The remainder, if there is one will be used for covering the bridge maintainance.</br>

 While the full transaction fee for a user will be calculated as follows: